marirs/happy-cobra/README.md

  After Registration process is done, a confirmation email is sent to the users email id to confirm.
     - Confirmation Link will be valid for only 1 day (configurable)

 3) Login: Login a user
     - Email (as userid)
     - Pass
+    - Track User details after login (browser, ip, geolocation, etc)

 4) Password Recovery:
     Password reset and recovery, when a user forgets his or her password.
     - Reset Password link expires within 1 day (configurable)

 5) Logout:
     - Logout when user clicks Logout

 Since this is a skeleton, it can be included in any bigger projects.